 Stir-Fried Tofu with Eggplant

-Stir-Fried Tofu with Eggplant and Red Bell Pepper is a delicious low-carb and meatless main dish that’s loaded with flavor from Spicy Sriracha Sauce and basil.
+Stir-Fried Tofu with Eggplant and Red Bell Pepper is a low-carb meatless dish that’s loaded with flavor from Spicy Sriracha Sauce and basil.
 And if you can make this with Thai Basil it will be even better!